Core Web Vitals for Framer Website Performance

 A cluttered layer hierarchy in Framer can lead to unnecessary reflows and render delays, impacting Framer performance.

-How to optimise layers in Framer:
+How to optimize layers in Framer:

 • Use auto-layout for efficiency: This ensures that sections remain fluid and adaptable without performance penalties.